 Support for Palestine refugees

-The largest single component of Irish Aid’s programme is our support to the United Nations Relief and Works Agency (UNRWA).
-Since its establishment following the 1948 Arab-Israeli conflict, UNRWA has contributed to the welfare and human development of four generations of Palestine refugees.
+The largest single component of the Irish Aid programme in Palestine is our support to the United Nations Relief and Works Agency (UNRWA) for Palestine Refugees in the Near East.
+Since its establishment in 1948, UNRWA has contributed to the welfare and human development of four generations of Palestine refugees.

-Today, UNRWA provides basic services such as food aid, education and health to some 5 million Palestine refugees in Jordan, Lebanon, Syria, West Bank and Gaza.
+Today, UNRWA providesbasic services such as food aid, education and health to some 5.4 million Palestine refugees in Jordan, Lebanon, Syria, the West Bank and Gaza.

 Protection of human rights

-We are very conscious that in the absence of any real progress in the Middle East Peace Process, continuing Israeli policies on the ground in the occupied territories are making peace more and more difficult to achieve.
+We are conscious that in the absence of any real progress in the Middle East Peace Process, continuing Israeli policies and practices on the ground in the occupied Palestinian territory are making peace increasingly difficult to achieve.

 We continue to address the immediate humanitarian needs of the Palestinian people.

-Read more about our engagement with the occupied Palestinian territory on page 36 of the Irish Aid Annual Report 2014
+Read more about our engagement with the occupied Palestinian territory in the Irish Aid Annual Report 2017.